Skip to Content

 • Michael Barrese, PharmD, BCCCP, BCCP, received his Doctor of Pharmacy degree from the University of the Sciences in Philadelphia College of Pharmacy in 2011.
 Upon graduation, he began working for Geisinger Medical Center in Danville, PA as a cardiology clinical pharmacist later transitioning to emergency medicine and critical care.
 In this role he served as a preceptor for PGY1 and PGY2 residents as well as the department ACLS and emergency bedside response instructor.
 In 2021 he joined the UPMC Central Pa region team as a clinical specialist in cardiology and critical care.
 He serves as a member of several interdisciplinary committees related to the care of cardiology and cardiothoracic surgery patients.
 Professional affiliations include the American College of Clinical Pharmacy Practice and Research Networks for cardiology and emergency medicine as well as the American Society of Health-System Pharmacists.
 Practice interests include resuscitation, emergency cardiac care, and heart failure.

 • Renee Bogdan, PharmD, BCPS, received her Pharm.D. from Shenandoah University.
 She completed a PGY1 pharmacy residency and PGY2 Critical Care pharmacy residency at the Medical University of South Carolina.
-Renee joined the UPMC in central Pa. pharmacy team as a Critical Care Specialist and since has taken on additional leadership roles at UPMC in central Pa. and is currently a Pharmacy Manager, with a focus on education and staff development.
-Renee serves as residency program director, supervising pharmacy interns, and coordinating a clinical staff pharmacist ladder program.
-Renee’s professional interests include critical care medicine, and optimization of the electronic medical system.
-Outside of work, Renee enjoys spending time with her family, hiking, and reading.
+Renee joined the UPMC in central Pa. pharmacy team as a Critical Care Specialist and since has taken on additional leadership roles at UPMC in central Pa. and is currently a Pharmacy Manager.
+Renee serves as residency program director, supervises pharmacy interns, oversees APPE/IPPE students, and coordinates a clinical staff pharmacist ladder program.
+Outside of work, Renee enjoys spending time with her family (including two kids that compete in ninja warrior), hiking, gardening, and reading.

 • Marissa Csovelak, PharmD, BCPS, BCOP, received her Pharm.D. from the University of Pittsburgh School of Pharmacy in 2015.
 She completed her PGY1 residency at Lehigh Valley Health Network in 2016.
 Marissa joined UPMC in central Pa. as a Clinical Staff Pharmacist and has since transitioned to her current role as a Clinical Pharmacist in Oncology.
 In her free time, she enjoys spending time with her dog, hiking, and putting jigsaw puzzles together.